IdealisticINTJ/eunoiaversed/README.md

 ### P0

 - [ ] Infinite carousel with framer-motion
-- [ ] AIKB setup (yallah pls) for personal blog to be good enough to put on Twitter to give off proper e/acc techie subtle smortie but very happening lyf energy (not exactly, just emo dump)
+- [ ] AIKB (if you don't know wtf that is, it means AI Knowledge Base, you're welcome; i actually came here to update this because i'm jobless && i forgot that myself) setup (yallah pls) for personal blog to be good enough to put on Twitter to give off proper e/acc techie subtle smortie but very happening lyf energy (not exactly, just emo dump)